Vision-At-SEECS/Leaf-Disease-Detection-And-Segmentation/README.md

-# leaf disease classificaton and segmentation
+# Leaf Disease Classificaton and Segmentation

 ## Table of Contents
 1. [Classification](#classification)